ehsanSh21/CreditCardTransDWH/README.md

-# OLTP, OLAP Database Modelling on a Kaggle Dataset
+# Credit Card Transactions Data Modelling

 This project focuses on fraud detection using a dataset downloaded from Kaggle ([Fraud Detection Dataset](https://www.kaggle.com/kartik2112/fraud-detection)).
 The dataset consists of 23 columns and 550,000 rows of transaction data.
 The project involves designing data models for both OLTP (Online Transaction Processing) and OLAP (Online Analytical Processing) databases, loading the dataset into SQL Server, performing analysis in Power BI, and creating dashboards to visualize insights.